commitdev/zero-aws-eks-stack/doc-site/docs/components/kubernetes/notification-service.md

   - twillio

 ## REST API
-The API is defined using OpenAPI 3.0 and you explore the service details using
+The API is defined using OpenAPI 3.0 and you explore the service details by
-- view the [API specs yaml file][notification-api-specs] or
+- viewing the [API specs yaml file][notification-api-specs] or
 - with any compatible tools such as [Swagger Editor][browse-api-spec]

 ## Configuring